tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 The response SHOULD include `Cache-Control: no-store` header to prevent HTTP caching.

-If the server does not consider the upload associated with this token active, it MUST respond with `404 (Not Found)` status code.
+If the server does not consider the upload associated with this token active, it MAY send back a `204 (No Content)` response with the `Upload-Offset` set to 0 if the upload is idempotent and restarting from the beginning is desirable.
+The server MUST respond with `404 (Not Found)` status code otherwise.

 ~~~
 :method: HEAD